 The clinic was set up in 2012 and is led by students at the School of Veterinary Medicine and Science, under supervision from experienced, qualified members of staff.

 The mobile clinic now runs from two locations in Nottingham - King Edward Park and Forest Recreation Park.
 The student team also fundraise and volunteer locally to raise awareness of the clinic.

 - treatment for fleas, worms and minor ailments

 - advice on pet health care, for example nutrition and neutering

 To date we have treated over 300 dogs, cats and rabbits, and even a ferret!
 Our clinic is expanding, and we have recently moved from fortnightly to weekly clinics.
 Throughout the recent lockdown, we continued to provide support to our clients and patients, through food and medication deliveries and telemedicine consultations.

-We accept donations of suitable equipment and drugs (within Veterinary Medicine Directorate rules) for the clinic, as well as pet food to donate to those struggling with the cost of feed, so please get in touch with Jenny Stavisky if you think you can help.
-You can contact Jenny on 0115 9516660 or e-mail her via the link below.
-You can also find us on Facebook (search Vets in the Community) and follow us on Twitter.
+We accept donations of suitable equipment and drugs (within Veterinary Medicine Directorate rules) for the clinic, as well as pet food to donate to those struggling with the cost of feed, so please get in touch if you think you can help.
+You can contact the student committee by email or through their website.

 Staff contacts for the project are Kerry Williams, Aga Zoltowska, Malcolm Cobb, Kate White.